With so much new tech for data security, core strategies, like data redundancy, still resonate when backing up your stuff.

 So there is a high-percentage chance that you have multiples of information housed across these units of storage.
 It’s clear, then, that most of us have the redundancy part of this thing down, even if we’re still catching up to the organizational side of the equation.

-Cloud storage turns the former dynamic on its head: Instead of looking for a backup to a local copy, the cloud user wonders how to maintain a local backup for cloud-based data.
-Fortunately, electronic storage is relatively cheap, and encryptable.
-So, whether it’s a DVD or a thumbdrive or a hard drive, you’ll want a physical device in your possession, or close to it, from which to restore, if you can’t get to a cloud backup.
+Cloud storage turns the former dynamic on its head: Instead of looking for a backup to a local copy, the cloud user wonders how to maintain a local backup for cloud-based data redundancy.
+Fortunately, electronic storage is relatively cheap and encryptable.
+So, whether it’s a DVD or a thumb drive or a hard drive, you’ll want a physical device in your possession, or close to it, from which to restore, if you can’t get to a cloud backup.
 (Remove the backup device from the vicinity of the computer it’s backing up, though; if there’s a physical disaster that befalls your computer, you’d not want your backup device in close proximity.)

 Certainly, a physical backup is not a perfect solution, and it’s corruptible.
 At root, though, every backup is physical — even those cloud services you depend on are, at base, attached to physical servers somewhere, albeit with more protections associated than you could afford.
 The ultimate frailty of backup regimes means that the safer bet is to have at least two in place at all times.

-You may not take all of my suggestions, and certainly that’s fine.
-But, no matter what you do, apply some measure of backup to your law firm data — because, to paraphrase the great John Donne: “Never send to know for whom the burrito tolls; it tolls for thee.”
+You may not take all of my suggestions, and certainly, that’s fine.
+But, no matter what you do, apply some measure of backup and data redundancy to your law firm data — because, to paraphrase the great John Donne: “Never send to know for whom the burrito tolls; it tolls for thee.”